Dental Charities: Pro Bono Oral Care for Adults & Children

 Orthodontic Braces

-Several charitable organizations sometimes provide help paying for orthodontic braces for children under the age of 18.
-Parents must first fund a modest application fee and invest ranging from $200 to $650.
+Several charitable organizations sometimes help pay for orthodontic braces for children under the age of 18.
+Parents must first fund a modest application fee and invest between $200 and $650.

 Applicants must meet similar eligibility criteria at each organization, including a family income below federal poverty guidelines, letters of recommendation, volunteer community service, and more.